-Like many sim racers, I've been thoroughly enjoying the GT4 DLC for ACC.
+Like many sim racers, I've been thoroughly enjoying the GT4 cars in ACC.
 And after hours and hours of racing with every car, its finally time to rank every GT4 car from best to worst!

 But when it comes to picking the best GT4 car for you, it can be tricky.
 Some cars are much better suited to certain driving styles meaning some players will have much more success than others in a certain car.

 But to make the decision of which is the best GT4 car in ACC a bit simpler.
 I’ve highlighted some key pros and cons about every car, as well as ranking each car from best to worse.
 As mentioned above, this is my personal opinion, although many of the ACC community share similar thoughts.
 But you may find some cars better than others.
 Jump on track with each car to find which GT4 car suits your driving style best!

 Defining the perfect GT4 car can be tricky.
 Most of the new DLC GT4 cars in ACC have some positives and some negatives.
 Meaning every car comes with some form of compromise.

 GT4 cars in general have much less downforce than their GT3 siblings, which makes for much closer racing overall.
 To really stand out from the crowd, you need a car which offers either a little bit of everything like the Porsche 718 Cayman.
 Or a car which really excels in one area with only small compromises elsewhere.